 Some of the following risks relate principally to the countries and the industry in which we operate and the nature of our business in general.
 Although many of our business risks are comparable to those that a corporation engaged in a similar business would face, limited partner interests are inherently different from the capital stock of a corporation.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial also may impair our business operations.
 In particular, if any of the following risks actually occurs, our business, financial condition or operating results could be materially adversely affected.
-In that case, we might not be able to pay distributions on our common units or subordinated units, the trading price of our common units or subordinated units or subordinated units or subordinated units.
+In that case, we might not be able to pay distributions on our common units or subordinated units, the trading price of our common units or subordinated units could decline and you could lose all or part of your investment.